tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-29 Tue 12:15a CDT**

+**Q:** You're obviously reading posts on Discourse.
+But it says your account is suspended.
+Did you create another account?
+Are you posting under another name?

+**A:** No. I have only ever had one account on Discourse, and it is suspended.
+But you don't need to log in to read posts there.
+Try it!
+Without logging in, you can see just about everything, but can't post, or click heart icons, or even see flag icons.
+It's a "read only" view of the site, although it does seem to save cookies to keep track of some things.

 **2024-10-28 Mon 02:15a CDT**

 **Q:** Would it help if I resigned as a core dev?
 Relinquish Fellow status?